kevinmeredith/nescala2017/talk.md

 * Property
 	* Specifies behavior
 * Generator
-	* Generates test data to be used when testing the property
+	* Generates test data to be used when testing properties

 ### Code Example